laerciogermano/flow-oriented-programming/README.md

 ---

-### 19. The flow execution occurs when the context is complete.
+### 19. The flow execution occurs when the layer is complete.
 ![Flow execution](./images/image19.png)

 ```javascript